Orderability of link quandles: Preliminaries

-We recall some relevant definitions.
+We recall some relevant properties of quandles.
 A quandle $Q$ is said to be \begin{itemize} \item {\it connected} if the group $\Inn(Q)$ acts transitively on $Q$.
-For example, the dihedral quandle $\R_{2n+1}$ is connected whereas $\R_{2n}$ is not.
-Henceforth, the word orbit would correspond to an orbit in $Q$ under the action of $\Inn(Q)$. \item {\it involutory} if $x*^{-1}y=x* y$ for all $x,y\in Q$.
-For example, the core quandle $\Core(G)$ of any group $G$ is involutory. \item {\it commutative} if $x*y=y*x$ for all $x,y\in Q$. \item {\it quasi-commutative} if for each $x,y\in Q$, at least one of the following hold: $x*y=y*x$, $x*y=y*^{-1}x$, $x*^{-1}y=y*x$ or $x*^{-1}y=y*^{-1}x$.
+For example, the dihedral quandle $\R_{2n+1}$ is connected, whereas $\R_{2n}$ is not.
+Henceforth, the term {\it orbit} would correspond to an orbit in $Q$ under the action of $\Inn(Q)$. \item {\it involutory} if $x*^{-1}y=x* y$ for all $x,y\in Q$.
+For example, the core quandle $\Core(G)$ of any group $G$ is involutory.
+One can define the involutory quotient of a given quandle $Q$ as the quandle obtained from $Q$ by imposing relations of the form $x*^{-1}y=x* y$ for all $x, y \in Q$. \item {\it commutative} if $x*y=y*x$ for all $x,y\in Q$. \item {\it quasi-commutative} if for given $x,y\in Q$, at least one of the following hold: $x*y=y*x$, $x*y=y*^{-1}x$, $x*^{-1}y=y*x$ or $x*^{-1}y=y*^{-1}x$.
 Obviously, every commutative quandle is quasi-commutative.
 The Alexander quandle $\Alex(\mathbb{R},\phi_2)$ of Example \ref{ex1} is quasi-commutative but not commutative. \item {\it latin} if the left multiplication $L_x:Q\to Q$ defined by $L_x(y)=x* y$ is a bijection for each $x\in Q$. \item {\it semi-latin} if $L_x$ is an injective map for each $x\in Q$.
 Each latin quandle is obviously semi-latin, but the converse is not true in general.
 For example, the quandle $\Core(\mathbb{Z})$ is semi-latin but not latin. \item {\it simple} if for any quandle $P$, every homomorphism $Q \to P$ is either injective or constant.
 For example, the dihedral quandle $\R_3$ is commutative, latin and simple.
 On the other hand, the dihedral quandle $\R_{2n}$ is not commutative or latin or simple. \end{itemize}

 The \textit{enveloping group} $\Env(Q)$ of a quandle $Q$ is the group with the set of generators as $\{\tilde{x}~|~x \in Q\}$ and the defining relations as

 for all $x,y\in Q$.
 For example, if $Q$ is a trivial quandle, then $\Env(Q)$ is the free abelian group of rank equal to the cardinality of $Q$.
 By \cite{j1,j2}, the enveloping group of the link quandle $Q(L)$ of a link $L$ is the link group $G(L)$ of $L$.
 The natural map